 Best Time to Trek Everest Base Camp for Senior Travellers

 The best seasons to hike the Everest Base Camp for elderly trekkers are only recommended during the peak seasons, from the start of March till the end of May, which falls under the Springtime, and from mid-September to November, in the Autumn season.
-During this span of the year, you can expect the weather and temperature within the Khumbu region to remain stable, mild, with no such harsh climatic conditions, such as heavy rainfall and snowfall, making the route dry, which eventually contributes to a smooth hike.
+During this span of the year, you can expect the weather and temperature within the Khumbu region to remain stable and mild, with no such harsh climatic conditions, such as heavy rainfall and snowfall, making the route dry, which eventually contributes to a smooth hike.

 On the other hand, the seasons of winter and monsoon, are not highly suggested to the olderly people, due to the concerning fact, that, during this time of the year, the weather conditions are harsh, the terrains become slippery and even gets blocked to get to the access to the base camp, with heavy amount of snowfall, mentally draining you out.
 Thus, in between spring and autumn, you can choose any promises to offer the ideal weather and unhindered views of the Himalayan peaks, and dry routes being easy and hassle-free.